 Each year World Cogeneration Day highlights one key aspect of the combined heat and power industry.
-This year, the COVID-19 pandemic has taken center stage, yet behind-the-scenes heroes have kept the lights on and the power moving.
-World Cogeneration Day 2020 is designed to celebrate the inspirational commitment of the people involved in the CHP power sector, often thanklessly and tirelessly working to keep the lights on and the facilities running smoothly.
+This year, the resilience of cogeneration has taken center stage, yet just as importantly its the behind-the-scenes heroes and she-roes have kept the lights on and the power moving.
+World Cogeneration Day 2021 is designed to celebrate the inspirational commitment of the people involved in the CHP power sector, often thanklessly and tirelessly working to keep the lights on and the facilities running smoothly.

 On this day we encourage all of you to give a shout out and a special acknowledgment to these stalwart operators of the thousands of energy-efficient cogeneration plants that keep providing reliable, resilient electricity, heat, and cooling.
 While disaster planning is part of electric and gas utilities' DNA, which regularly deals with hurricanes, earthquakes, cyberattacks and other disruptions that threaten to disable critical infrastructure, this Corona Virus epidemic has brought challenges not normally seen.
 This is the year to celebrate these leaders, operators and team members.